MANUSCRIPT SUBMISSION

 EXAMINATION COPY POLICY

-Up to three paperback editions of Fordham Press titles per semester will be available to professors at a cost of only $7.50 per book to cover shipping and handling, regardless of the price of the book.
+Up to three digital editions of Fordham Press titles per semester will be available to professors.

-To obtain an examination copy, please submit your request in writing, using your academic letterhead, and provide us with your name, shipping address (no P.O. box numbers), contact telephone number or email, course name and season, and anticipated enrollment.
+To obtain a digital examination copy, please email your request to Margaret Noonan ([email protected]), from your institutional email address.
+Please provide us with your name, institution, contact telephone number or email, course name and season, and anticipated enrollment.

 DESK COPY POLICY

 Fordham Press offers desk copies free of charge to professors who have adopted a text as required reading for a course.
-To obtain a desk copy, please submit your request on academic letterhead, and provide us with your name, shipping address (no P.O. box numbers), contact telephone number or email, course name and season, enrollment, and the name of the bookstore that has ordered the text.
+To obtain an electronic desk copy, please email your request to Margaret Noonan ([email protected]) from your institutional email address.
+Provide us with your name, institution, contact telephone number, course name and season, enrollment, and the name of the bookstore that has ordered the text.

 REVIEW COPY REQUESTS